minaminao/ctf-blockchain/README.md

 | [Ethernaut: 3.
 Coin Flip](src/Ethernaut#3-coin-flip) |               |

 ### ERC-20 basics
-- These can be solved with an understanding of the [ERC-20 token standard](https://eips.ethereum.org/EIPS/eip-20).
+- These challenges can be solved with an understanding of the [ERC-20 token standard](https://eips.ethereum.org/EIPS/eip-20).

 | Challenge                                                  | Note, Keyword                         |
 | ---------------------------------------------------------- | ------------------------------------- |